eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 a non-`null` vs a `null` name.

-Unlike Java, locals, parameters, and attributes that may contain `null` values must be explicitly declared as being of optional type (the `?` sugar syntax).
+Unlike Java, locals, parameters, and attributes that may contain `null` values must be explicitly declared as being of optional type (the `T?` syntax).
 There's simply no way to assign `null` to a local that isn't of optional type.
 The compiler won't let you.

 Nor will the Ceylon compiler let you do anything dangerous with a value of type `T?` - that is, anything that could cause a `NullPointerException` in